zayzay500/ruby-oo-relationships-practice-art-gallery-exercise-yale-web-yss-052520/README.md

 ### Introduction

-You got yourself a fancy new job and you've been put in charge of making a program to keep track of paintings, and the galleries that are selling them them.
+You got yourself a fancy new job and you've been put in charge of making a program to keep track of paintings, and the galleries that are selling them.

 Each painting has a price, and a title.
 Each artist has a name and an amount of years of experience, and each gallery has a name and a city.